GuyShabtay/ProFinder/README.md

-For selenium tests we need to install this packages:\n npm install selenium-webdriver npm install mocha npm install mochawesome
+For selenium tests we need to install this packages: npm install selenium-webdriver npm install mocha npm install mochawesome